Petite Trésors Rescue & Sanctuary -

 The first dog I brought home to foster was Daphne.
 Rich took one look at her and firmly declared she wasn't going anywhere, she was staying with us.

 The next dog we took in was a dog we named Niles, you know, Niles and Daphne, he followed me everywhere in the house, in the yard, how could I possibly give him away?
 In addition, he was already 6 years old and "a runner", which means the pound in the next county had picked him up half a dozen times.
 Each time his owner bailed him out, they raised his "get out of jail" costs until his owner told them to keep him.
 How he made it out 6 times without getting hit by a car, picked up by a bird of prey or caught by a coyote is a miracle.
 So at the farm we had an 8 1/2 foot privacy fence put around the yard to keep coyote out and had a trench dug under each section between post filled with chicken wire and stones then dirt and mulch to keep Niles in.
 He dug a tunnel.
+We had Niles with us from 2013 to 2020 when he passed from old age.

 We Need More Room